Hinda Wausau

-Hinda Wausau (1906–1980) aka Hinda Wassau, Hinda Wasau, or Hindu Wausau, was a star stripteaser in burlesque.
+Hinda Wausau (1906–1980) Hinda Wassau, Hinda Wasau, or Hindu Wausau, was a star stripteaser in burlesque.
 She claimed, and has been credited with, inadvertently inventing the striptease around 1928 at either the Haymarket or State-Congress Theater in Chicago when her costume started coming off during a shimmy dance.
 (Other performers have made similar claims and have also been credited.)

 Early career

 Wausau was born Catharine (or Catherine) Vaszauskas in Milwaukee and according to some accounts, took her stage name from nearby Wausau, Wisconsin.
 She began dancing in burlesque in her teens as a chorus girl in the 1924 Columbia burlesque show "Town Scandals".
 Two years later Wausau was a featured dancer in the Mutual Burlesque show "Jazztime Revue" along with future star Ann Corio.